sinequa/sba-angular/docs/gettingstarted/server-setup.md

 ### Query web service

 By far the most complex API, and by extension most complex Web Service configuration, is the **Query** web service.
 This is the service that lets you build complex queries to retrieve data from the Sinequa indexes.

 The **General** tab of the Query web service configuration allows to configure these key parameters:

 - **Index list**: The list of indexes which this web service may query.
 - **QueryPlugin**: A server-side plugin (written in C#), which lets you customize the search queries, or post-process the responses.
 - **Aggregations**: A list of *Aggregations*.
 An aggregation is a short-list of metadata computed in function of a query.
 For example, if you search for "automobile manufacturer", the *Company* aggregation could contain entries like "Volkswagen", "BMW", "Tesla", etc.

 ![Query Web Service configuration - General tab]({{site.baseurl}}/assets/gettingstarted/admin-query.png) *Query Web Service configuration - General tab*
 {: .text-center }

 The **Results Page** tab of the Query web service configuration allows to configure these key parameters:

 - **Search scopes**: A "scope" allows to restrict the search to a specific subset of the corpus, with SQL rules.
 The Angular application may select a scope by setting `query.scope = '<scope name>'`.
 Unlike tabs, it is not possible to compute the number of document for each scope with one query (since each scope has a specific ruleset).
 - **Relevant Extracts**: The relevant extracts are key passages and sentences found in the searched documents, which are then used to compute a short summary typically displayed in the search results.

 ![Relevant extracts]({{site.baseurl}}/assets/gettingstarted/relevant-extracts.png)
+*Example of relevant extracts*
+{: .text-center }

 - **Tab Search**: Allows to specify a list of tabs to search in a specific subset of the corpus.
 Tabs are meant to filter on a single column of the index (e.g. the format of document, name of the data source, etc.).
 The Angular application may select a tab by setting `query.tab = '<tab name>'`.

 The **Search settings** tab of the Query web service configuration allows to configure in fine details the query sent to the Sinequa engine.
 In particular:

 - Analysis of the user query:
   - Language detection & dictionaries
   - Intent detection